5th Gen 4Runner Front 4″ – 4.5″ Lift with Adjustable Coilovers, Strut Shims & 3″ Rear Springs

-This special instruction must be followed exactly when removal of any suspension component is performed.
+This special instruction must be followed exactly when the removal of any suspension component is performed.

-- 1) Hoist vehicle, and allow wheels to hang freely.
+- 1) Hoist the vehicle, and allow wheels to hang freely.

-- 2) Locate the KDSS accumulator assembly positioned under the vehicle, just beside left chassis rail.
+- 2) Locate the KDSS accumulator assembly positioned under the vehicle, just beside the left chassis rail.

 - 4) Locate shutter valve bolts on side of the accumulator.